 Criminology; cybercrime; critical infrastructure protection; digital deviance; national security; cyber-threat; corporate risk; governance; resilience.

-Seen in a situational crime prevention perspective Newman and Clarke (2003) identify and categorise criminogenic attributes, which are conducive to perpetration of crime in cyberspace within the acronym SCAREM: Stealth, Challenge, Anonymity, Reconnaissance, Escape, and Multiplicity.
-This assumption is further compounded by complex challenges of novel socio-interactional features that are found in virtual environments, such as the dissolve of spatial-temporal barriers (Yar, 2005), trust-risk relations (Capeller, 2001), and the perceived anonymity of individual users, carrying the psychological effect of deindividuation, causing anti-normative behaviour (Demetriou and Silke, 2003).
+Seen in a situational crime prevention perspective Newman and Clarke (2003) identify and categorise criminogenic attributes, which are conducive to perpetration of crime in cyberspace with the acronym SCAREM: Stealth, Challenge, Anonymity, Reconnaissance, Escape, and Multiplicity.
+This assumption is further compounded by complex challenges of novel socio-interactional features that are found in digital environments, such as the dissolve of spatial-temporal barriers (Yar, 2005), trust-risk relations (Capeller, 2001), and the perceived anonymity of individual users, carrying the psychological effect of deindividuation, causing anti-normative behaviour (Demetriou and Silke, 2003).

 It appears possible to posit that the criminological epistemology does not supplant, but rather complete inescapable multidisciplinary suppositions, which have become compulsory in confronting the ubiquitous complexities that comprise the socio-technological fabric of the digital domain.
 This argument is furthered by the steady expansion in digital opportunity, making Information and Communications Technologies available to an increasing number of users worldwide, minimising the ‘global digital divide’ (ITU/UNCTAD, 2007).
 As the number of users rises worldwide, and an increasing proportion of ‘everyday social life’ is staged in a digital reality, the risk increases falling victim of various forms of virtual crime and deviance.